AustinCodingAcademy/temp-101-ebook/ebook-folder/docs/module-2/class-7.md

 <!-- This section should be structured with the 5E model: https://lesley.edu/article/empowering-students-the-5e-model-explained -->

 [Questions to prompt discussion](./../additionalResources/questionsForDiscussion/qfd-class-7.md)

+### Challenge Show-and-Tell

+Would anyone like to share something they built during the challenge of the Document Object lesson?

 ### Interview Challenge, 15 mins
 <!-- The last two E happen here: elaborate and evaluate  -->